facebook/ThreatExchange/hasher-matcher-actioner/CONTRIBUTING.md

 Getting Started with Contributing

-In it's rough state, the prototype needs some prior configuration / setup before you are ready to start developing on it.
+In its rough state, the prototype needs some prior configuration / setup before you are ready to start developing on it.
 Below are some steps and tips for getting started.
 If anything needs correction, PRs are always welcome.

 ## Prerequisites